Da-nae/one-page-website-project1/README.md

 <h1>Hackeuse club final project</h1>

 <h2>Who did this project ?</h2>
-Danaé Grosjean
+Danaé Grosjean <br>
-With the help of Luna Muylkens (Github : https://github.com/LunashaGit) who created the Favicon animation
+With the help of Luna Muylkens (Github : https://github.com/LunashaGit) who created the Favicon animation <br>
+Based on a design by Tanya Leenders (Github : https://github.com/Tanya-Amber-L)

 <h2>Why create this projet ?</h2>
 It's a BeCode Project, which aims train our HTML, CSS, JS and GITHUB skills.
 It's the end project of the Hackeuse Club training.